wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 3. After your application starts running, you can click **Browse > Applications** in the Wavefront menu bar to start exploring the metrics, histograms, and trace data that are sent from the framework operations and from the Java Virtual Machine (JVM).

-## Advanced Setup
+### Option 2.
+Custom Setup

-Use advanced setup:
+Use this option:
 * For complete control over every configurable aspect of instrumenting an application framework.
-* To instrument a microservice that cannot be instrumented with the [quickstart](#quickstart) steps.
+* To instrument a microservice that cannot be instrumented with [Option 1](#option-1-quickstart).
 * To add custom metrics or traces to your business operations.

 These steps involve instantiating various [helper objects](#a-closer-look-at-an-instrumented-microservice) in your code to instrument your application:

-1. Make sure you have completed the steps in [Before You Start](#before-you-start).
+1. Make sure you have [prepared to send data to Wavefront](#step-1-prepare-to-send-data-to-wavefront).

 2. For each microservice in your application:
   * Pick one or more frameworks to instrument from the [following table](#pick-a-language-and-framework-to-instrument), and click the corresponding link(s).